jacksonrayhamilton/bundlifier/README.md

-- `precached`: Specify an array of globs for files for which changes to those files should be indicated in a payload in the service worker file, thus avoiding round trips to check for updates to the files.
+- `precached`: Specify an array of globs for files for which changes to those files should be indicated in a payload in the service worker file, thus avoiding extra unnecessary network requests to check for updates to those files.
 Generated bundle files (e.g. `bundle.css` and `bundle.js`) are automatically precached.

-- `cachedForever`: Specify an array of regular expression strings for files which, once downloaded, should always be served from the cache (never invalidated).
+- `cachedForever`: Specify an array of regular expression strings matching resources which, once downloaded, should always be served from the cache (never invalidated).
+An optimization for URLs that always serve the same thing.

 ```json
 {